Marcin-Galaska/mass_item_barter/README.md

 ![Zrzut ekranu 2024-01-05 000742](https://github.com/Marcin-Galaska/mass_item_barter/assets/106023363/42ca8060-207f-45a8-8d88-8523bf78f402)

-## Thanks to Zombine, Redbeardt and others for their input into the community.
+## Thanks to Zombine, Redbeardt and others for their input into the Darktide modding community.
 Their work helped me a lot in the process of creating this mod.
 The Emperor protects.

 ### License
 BSD 2-Clause License